Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/camryn.md

 - **One thing I learned:** I assumed `language-tool-python` would have issues with links, but it makes sense that it parses them (and other markdown syntax) correctly -- I actually have a VSCode extension that uses LanguageTool to spellcheck and grammar-check markdown and LaTeX files.

+### Camryn's response

+Hi, Wilson!
+Thank you for your feedback.
+I have fixed my issue of printing out large unnecessary lines of code, so my notebooks should be easier to navigate now, so thank you for pointing that out!
+Also, that is really interesting about the VSCode extension, I had no idea there was an extension that used that tool!

 ## Varun

 - **One thing I like:** I like the analysis section in your notebook, it goes into detail and leverages knowledge of linguistic features that are relevant!